-- 1. Never leave melter unattended when the burner is lit.
-If flame goes out, promptly turn off the flow of gas; double check that the melter is free and clear of any gas odors before attempting to re-ignite the burner. - 2.
-While your melter is ignited you should continuously be monitoring the material temperature.
-Check with crack sealant manufacture for safe melting temperatures and ensure you continually adjust your regulator to maintain the recommended temperature range.
-If the material becomes too hot, you may need to turn off your burner periodically. - 3.
+- 1. Never leave the melter unattended while the torch is lit.
+If flame goes out, promptly turn off the flow of gas; double check that the melter is free and clear of any gas odors before attempting to re-ignite the torch. - While your melter is ignited you should continuously be monitoring the material temperature.
+Check with crack sealant manufacturer for safe melting temperatures and ensure you continually adjust your regulator to maintain the recommended temperature range.
+If the material becomes too hot, you may need to turn off your torch periodically. - 3.
 As material begins to melt, it's important to consistently agitate.
-Agitation moves the solid crack sealant along the bottom and prevents 'hot spots' from forming which can alter the effectiveness of the sealant after applied.
-Agitation also prevents chunks of over-heated material from forming which will eventually plug or block your flow valve which can slow down the applications process.
+Agitation moves the solid crack sealant along the bottom and prevents 'hot spots' from forming which can alter the effectiveness of the sealant after it is applied.
+Agitation also prevents chunks of over-heated material from forming which will eventually plug or block your flow valve which can slow down the application process.